emqx/emqx-docs/en_US/data-integration/snowflake.md

    :::
    ::: tip

-   For Snowflake integration, it's important that the selected fields exactly match the number of columns and their names of the table defined in Snowflake, so avoid adding extra fields or selecting from `*`.
+   For Snowflake integration, it is important that the selected fields exactly match the number of columns and their names of the table defined in Snowflake, so avoid adding extra fields or selecting from `*`.

    :::